anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 4 and 10 February (Proper 1)*

+Year C

+* **1 Corinthians 15.1-11**, on the preaching of the resurrection, begins a three-part series on 1 Corinthians 15, covering most of the chapter.
+(NB: on Easter Day, verses 1-11 are read in Year B, and verses 19-26 in Year C.)
+* **Luke 5.1-11** begins a semicontinuous series in Luke 5-21 (plus a bit of 23), which covers these three Sundays in February, and all the Sundays between Trinity and Advent.
+Jesus calls his first disciples. **Isaiah 6.1-8 [9-13]** continues the theme of calling, with the calling of Isaiah.
+Isaiah saw the Lord, 'high and lofty', in his heavenly temple, and **Psalm 138** refers to God as 'high' and speaks of his 'holy temple'.

 ## Sunday between 11 and 17 February (Proper 2)*

+Year C

+* **1 Corinthians 15.12-20**, on the resurrection of the dead, continues the series in 1 Corinthians 15.
+* **Luke 6.17-26** continues the series in Luke, with the blessings and woes. **Jeremiah 17.5-10** continues the theme ('Cursed are those ...', 'Blessed are those ...'), as does **Psalm 1** ('Blessed are they ...', 'As for the wicked ...').

 ## Sunday between 18 and 24 February (Proper 3)*

+Year C

+* **1 Corinthians 15.35-38, 42-50** concludes the series in 1 Corinthians 15, with extracts from the section on the resurrection body.
+* **Luke 6.27-38** continues the series in Luke, following immediately from the previous week, and focusing on loving one's enemies. **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40, 41** (EV: 1-11, 39, 40) calls us not to fret about evildoers.

 ## The Second Sunday before Lent